CplNathan/hass_local_openai_llm/README.md

 This is also setup into the supplied `docker-compose.yml` and exposed on port 9090 by default.

 This tool supports the following basic functionality:
-- Connect to your server and list the available object classes
+- Connect to your server and list the available object classes.
-- View the available entry data in each class
+- View the available entry data in each class.
-- Add new entry data to a class
+- Add new entry data to a class.
-- Perform vector and hybrid searches against an object class
+- Perform vector and hybrid searches against an object class.

 _This is not a general-purpose Weaviate management tool, rather it is purpose-built specifically for use with this integration and the object classes that it creates._